PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

 We will only deal with cofibrantly generated semi-model structures, where the generating trivial cofibrations have cofibrant domains.
 Essentially all model categorical results have an obvious analogue in this setting.
 In fact, all such `tractable' semi-model structures are Quillen equivalent to combinatorial model categories (by a version of Dugger's theorem \cite{dugger2001combinatorial}); one can use this to carry over any result that is invariant under Quillen equivalence.
-Notably, for any small category $\cat{I}$ there an equivalence of $\infty$-categories $\Fun(\cat{I}, \cat{M})[W^{-1}]\rt \Fun(\cat{I}, \cat{M}[W^{-1}]\big)$ \cite[Proposition 1.3.4.25]{lurie2014higher} and Lemma \ref{lem:model categorical sifted-colimit-preserving} applies in this setting as well. \end{remark} \begin{proposition} The following categories carry cofibrantly generated semi-model structures whose weak equivalences and fibrations are (pointwise) tame weak equivalences and fibrations on the underlying objects: \begin{enumerate} \item the category $\dgOp_{R}$ of $R$-linear dg-operads. \item the category $\dgAlg_{\mathbf{P}}$ of $R$-linear dg-algebras over a dg-operad $\mathbf{P}$ which is tamely \emph{$\Sigma$-cofibrant}, i.e.\ whose underlying symmetric sequence is tamely cofibrant.
+Notably, for any small category $\cat{I}$ there an equivalence of $\infty$-categories $\Fun(\cat{I}, \cat{M})[W^{-1}]\rt \Fun(\cat{I}, \cat{M}[W^{-1}]\big)$ \cite[Proposition 1.3.4.25]{lurie2014higher} and Lemma \ref{lem:model categorical sifted-colimit-preserving} applies in this setting as well. \end{reminder} \begin{proposition} The following categories carry cofibrantly generated semi-model structures whose weak equivalences and fibrations are (pointwise) tame weak equivalences and fibrations on the underlying objects: \begin{enumerate} \item the category $\dgOp_{R}$ of $R$-linear dg-operads. \item the category $\dgAlg_{\mathbf{P}}$ of $R$-linear dg-algebras over a dg-operad $\mathbf{P}$ which is tamely \emph{$\Sigma$-cofibrant}, i.e.\ whose underlying symmetric sequence is tamely cofibrant.

-\item for any category $\cat{I}$, the category of $\cat{I}$-diagrams in $\dgOp_R$ or $\dgAlg_{\mathbf{P}}$. \end{enumerate} \end{proposition} \begin{proof} Part (3) is formal.
+\item for any category $\cat{I}$, the category of $\cat{I}$-diagrams in $\dgOp_R$ or $\dgAlg_{\mathbf{P}}$. \end{enumerate} \end{proposition} For the analogous result using the projective model structure instead of the tame one, see for example \cite[Theorem 12.2.A, Theorem 12.3.A]{fresse2009modules} and \cite{SpitzweckOperads}. \begin{proof} Part (3) is formal.
 The existence of the (cofibrantly generated) semi-model structures (1) and (2) follows from the transfer theorem for semi-model structures \cite[Theorem 12.1.4]{fresse2009modules}: one has to verify that for any map with a cofibrant domain that is a pushout of a generating trivial cofibration, the map between the underlying symmetric sequences or complexes is also a trivial cofibration.

 For (1), this means that $\mathbf{P}\rt \mathbf{P}\amalg \mm{Free}_{\Op}(X)$ is a trivial cofibration of symmetric sequences whenever $\mathbf{P}$ is cofibrant and $X$ is tamely cofibrant and contractible.
 Using the small object argument to write $\mathbf{P}$ as the retract of an iterated pushout of cell attachments, it will suffice to verify this assertion in the case where $\mathbf{P}=\mm{Free}_{\Op}(Y)$ is the free dg-operad on a tamely cofibrant symmetric sequence.
 In this case, note that the free operad $\mm{Free}_{\Op}(Y)=\colim_n T^{(n)}(Y)$ can be written as the colimit of the sequence of maps (cf.\ \Cref{thm:free algebra})